January 23. Today's Birthdays

 Born in Atyrau region is the graduate of the Almaty Music College, Kazakh National Conservatoire.

-She gave a solo concert in 2002 at the Almaty Palace of Republic, in 2012 at the Abai Opera and Ballet Theatre, in 2013 at Kazakhstan Concert Hall in Astana.
+She gave a solo concert in 2002 at the Almaty Palace of Republic, in 2012 at the Abai Opera and Ballet Theatre, in 2013 at Kazakhstan central concert hall in Astana.

 Marian Abisheva (1971) is the director of the Diplomacy Institute of the Public Administration Academy under the Kazakh President.